Main policy objectives

 In turn, the Ministry of Universities runs an Integrated University Information System (SIIU) to cover the information needs of the Spanish university system as a whole and of the administrations, and will provide the competent external assessment bodies with the necessary information to carry out quality assurance procedures.
 Likewise, the SIIU, based on the statistics and information collected, carries out observation, analysis and forecasting activities in collaboration with the universities and the quality agencies.

 The General Assembly for University Policy is the body for consultation, coordination and cooperation on general university policy.

 Without detriment to the powers conferred on the university coordination bodies of the Autonomous Communities, it has the following functions:

 - establish and assess the general guidelines of university policy, its organisation in the European Higher Education Area (EHEA) and its interrelationship with scientific and technological research policies;

-- draw up, inform, consult and advise on the general organisation and long-term programme of university education, which covers the necessary human, material and financial resources for the public university services;
+- drawing up, informing, consulting and providing advise on the general organisation and long-term programme of university education, which covers the necessary human, material and financial resources for the public university services;

 - approve coordination criteria regarding evaluation, certification and accreditation activities, aimed at promoting and guaranteeing the quality and efficiency of universities;

 - suggest and assess measures in order to promote collaboration between universities and companies;

 - coordinating the drawing up and monitoring of reports on the application of the principle of gender equality at university.